Menu

 Even though the lumber may be kiln-dried before treatment, using waterborne preservatives restores moisture to the wood.
 Too much moisture in the wood may prevent the stain or paint from penetrating the wood sufficiently and result in a blotchy appearance or poor adhesion.
 It is best to test the wood by painting or staining a scrap piece to see if it is dry enough to apply properly.
 If not, wait until it is.
 To enhance the service life of the wood after staining, a clear water repellent should be applied annually.

-Pressure washing with plain water is a good way to clean pressure-treated wood.
-Also, there are number of deck cleaning products available at your local building products store to brighten weathered exterior wood projects.
+Some color change is natural, as the lignins in the wood naturally change color with exposure to sunlight over time.
+Cleaning the deck with a brush, soap and water or pressure washing can improve the appearance of the wood.
+There are number of deck cleaning products available at your local building products store to brighten weathered exterior wood projects.
 These products remove ground-in dirt, mildew and algae to help give weathered wood a brighter, natural appearance.

 Please note that surface molds on preserved lumber do not affect the decay-resistant properties of the wood preservative.
-A clear water repellent or stain with water repellent can be applied after cleaning and will protect your outdoor project from the effects of weathering.

 Wood naturally shrinks and swells.
 As decking boards dry out, they typically shrink in width.
 Consequently, a small space between boards at installation my result in a larger space later.